The Equifax Data Breach of 143 Million Consumers should place CyberSecurity at The Front of Your Mind

 The average consumer doesn’t understand privacy and technology and the security dangers behind it all to even know how to protect themselves when you have one of the largest data mining companies in the world suffer a breach of their own.

 I’m not sure if this has something to do with the fact that Equifax has been around since 1899, but I can tell you that most companies are slow to adopt the latest trends and best practices when it comes to CyberSecurity.
+The Equifax Data Breach along with the countless number of other companies that have been hacked this year is proof that Internet security needs to be top of mind for everyone.

 Most recently President Trump signed and Executive order making NIST the mandatory CyberSecurity standard government wide.
 NIST stands for the National Institute of Standards and Technology, and this standard is a very complex framework on how to secure an organizations infrastructure and technology environment.